ni/systemlink-operations-handbook/handbook/FileService-MinIO/FileService-MinIO.md

 1. Download the server application from the [MinIO website](https://min.io/download).

+2. Since [MinIO discourages use of the default credentials](https://docs.min.io/minio/baremetal/security/IAM/iam-users.html#:~:text=If%20these%20variables%20are%20unset,credentials%20regardless%20of%20deployment%20environment.), you should change the access key and secret key.
+You can do that by setting the environment variables `MINIO_ACCESS_KEY` and `MINIO_SECRET_KEY`.

-2. From the command line, run the following command to run the server:
+3. Run the following command to start the server with individual access and secret keys:

-    ```bash
+    ```powershell
+    set MINIO_ACCESS_KEY=YourAccessKey
+    set MINIO_SECRET_KEY=YourSecretKey
-    minio server <PathToRootFolder>
+    minio server C:\minio
     ```

     <figure>